at-kevinlau/galaxy-sample-games/README.md

 WIP - progress paused until v1.

+TODO:
-TODO: Implement API usage into all sample games, remove some extra modules from the copy/pasted galaxy-api server
+Implement API usage into all sample games
+Remove some extra modules from the copy/pasted galaxy-api server Install some of the libraries globally and remove them from here